So you’re looking for the best key organizer? I tested the most popular key organizers to see which ones are worth your money!

 KeySmart Pro is the version with Tile built in for “find my keys” tracking using your smartphone.
 It’s a nice feature, but I probably wouldn’t pay extra for it since I don’t often lose things.

-All three of these do the same basic thing in slightly different ways, and they all do it well.
+When it comes to KeySmart vs. Keybar vs. Keyport Pivot, it’s really up to personal preference.
+All three of these do the same essential thing in slightly different ways, and they all do it well.

-Jibbon Key Organizer
+8. Jibbon Key Organizer

-This means you don’t need any tools to assemble or swap keys, and it doesn’t have any hard plastic or metal on the outside (just leather).
+The Jibbon is similar to the Orbitkey but uses a spring locking mechanism.
+Most key organizers use a standard screw-through bolt mechanism.
+This means you don’t need any tools to assemble or swap keys.
+It also has no hard plastic or metal on the outside (just leather).

-Carbocage Keycage
+9. Carbocage Keycage

 Made in Germany from carbon fiber, it’s lightweight, as the only real weight comes from your keys (up to 14 of them).

-As an aspiring minimalist, I really like this option.
-It’s simple, no frills design gives you only what you need, and nothing more.
+As an aspiring minimalist, I like this option.
+Its simple, no-frills design gives you only what you need and nothing more.
+It’s similar to the all-metal KeyBar but slightly more compact (which is a good thing).

-QuietCarry Shorty Titanium
+10. Quietcarry Shorty Titanium

-It holds 3-5 keys and has a loop for your car fob, so it’s best for minimalists who only carry a couple of keys and want to have a small knife or multitool on them at all times.
+It holds 3-5 keys and has a loop for your car fob, so it’s best for minimalists.
+It’s perfect if you only carry a couple of keys and always want a small knife or multi-tool on you.
+If you want something a bit larger but with the same form factor, consider the QuietCarry Q3 Titanium.

-Screwpop Tether
+11. Screwpop Tether

-At the time of writing, it’s only $20 on Amazon, and it has 4/5 stars.
+At the time of writing, it’s only $15 on Amazon, and it has 4/5 stars.
 It doesn’t have any loose parts and holds 24 keys.

-Phigvel Leather Key Case
+12. Phigvel Leather Key Case

 I’ve heard great things about this key case.
 It also has solid customer reviews, although some people have had problems with loose screws.

-Ridge Royal Black Keycase
+13. Ridge Royal Black Keycase

 If Orbitkey and KeyBar had a little key organizer baby, it would look like the Ridge KeyCase.

+However, its form factor is basically the same as Orbitkey or Jibbon.
 It holds 2-6 keys and can accommodate a fob on the end ring.

 Direct Comparisons

-Maybe you’ve already decided which key organizer is best for you, or maybe you’ve narrowed it down to two choices.
+Maybe you’ve already decided which key organizer is best for you or narrowed it down to two choices.
+Here are some common comparisons among the top key organizers:

-There are three big differences here.
+There are three significant differences here.
 First, the KeySmart Pro has Tile built in, which lets you find your lost keys.
+Second, the Keybar comes with an optional pocket clip.

-Third, the Keybar (metal version) is substantially heavier than the KeySmart Pro (which is made mostly out of plastic).
+Third, the Keybar (metal version) is substantially heavier than the KeySmart Pro (which is mostly plastic).
+For some people, one of these features will be the deciding factor.

-KeySmart vs. Keyport
+Keysmart vs. Keyport

 The KeySmart Pro and Keyport Pivot are very similar.
 The biggest difference between these two products is the customization options you get with the Pivot.

 If you’re trying to decide between the KeySmart and Keyport Slide, that’s a different story.

 The Slide will take more effort to set up, but it’s highly customizable and can be used with one hand.

-On the other hand, Keysmart is easy to set up and can be used with your existing keys.
+On the other hand, Keysmart is easy to set up and you can use them with your existing keys.

 Both of these make your keys easier to carry around all day.

-Orbitkey vs. KeyBar
+Orbitkey vs. Keybar

-First, the Orbitkey is made from soft materials (leather, canvas, etc.).
-This means it’s very light and flexible, which makes is easy to carry but harder to turn (when you actually use your keys).
+There are three important differences to consider: First, the Orbitkey is made from soft materials (leather, canvas, etc.).
+This means it’s very light and flexible, which makes it easy to carry but harder to turn (when you actually use your keys).

+Second, the Orbitkey is easier to set up and add/remove keys.
 Third, the Keybar has a pocket clip, while the Orbitkey does not.

 Orbitkey vs. Bellroy Key Cover

-Unlike the hard shelled products that are made from metal or plastic (Keysmart, Keybar, Keyport, etc.), the Orbitkey and Bellroy Key Cover are made from soft materials like leather and canvas.
+Many brands manufacture hard-shelled organizers from metal or plastic (Keysmart, Keybar, Keyport, etc.).
+On the other hand, Orbitkey and Bellroy Key Cover are made from soft materials like leather and canvas.
+This is why these two organizers are so comfy to carry in your pocket and very stylish.

 FAQs About Key Organizers